f3carpex/f3carpex.github.io/content/leadership/index.md

 - **Weasel Shaker**: Kwik Stop

   - The man which “shakes the weasels” and makes sure they are all doing what they are supposed to do.
-The HIM in the role keeps his ear to the ground and his finger in the pulse of the Pax with rhe Nantan.
+The HIM in this role keeps his ear to the ground and his finger on the pulse of the Pax with the Nantan.